Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/1/readme.md

   Max: May be I should retire too

-- After the interview Jax confonts Max
+- After the interview Jax confronts Max

   Jax: Yea right.
 You won't quit.

   Max: Why not it's just a game

-  Jax: The CNS is not just some game you can quit when things arent going your way
+  Jax: The CNS is not just some game you can quit when things aren't going your way

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)